celigo/integrator-api-docs/readme.md

 Introduction
 ============

-The Integrator API is RESTful, uses JSON, and is secured by Bearer Tokens.
+The integrator.io API is RESTful, uses JSON, and is secured by Bearer Tokens.
 The target audience for the API is developers that are interested in building one or more of the following.

 1. **SmartConnectors**.
 These are fully managed, pre-built integration apps listed in the [integrator.io marketplace](https://integrator.io/marketplace) that can be installed by any other integrator.io user.
 These integration apps typically include an installer, uninstaller, licensing controls, settings pages, and receive on-going enhancements in functionality.